COVID-19 Impacts to the Toronto Public Library

 - Bookmobile service and Home Library Service resumes with limited contactless service.
 What’s changed?
-Our bookmobiles are offering holds pick-up service only; onboard service is not available at this time.
+Our bookmobiles are offering holds pick-up service and accepting returns; onboard service is not available at this time.
 Home Library Service resumes in a phased approach, beginning with deliveries to private homes.